-Add clip: Add a new audio clip.
++ Add clip: Add a new audio clip.
 You can use .au, .mp3, .opus, .vorbis, .wav files.
 Play the audio clip.

-The context menu contains:

-Rename: Change the name of the audio clip.
+Stop playing the audio clip. • The context menu contains: Rename: Change the name of the audio clip.
 Create link: Create a URL that, when used, plays the audio clip on the device.
 Specify the volume and number of times to play the clip.
 Download: Download the audio clip to your computer.
 Delete: Delete the audio clip from the device.